Send the link below via email or IMCopy

 Repetition of the words draws attention to them.
 The speaker can use epanalepsis to emphasize a key point or concept.

-Chiasmus is a verbal pattern in which the second half of an expression is balanced against the first with the parts reversed.
+Chiasmus is a sentence pattern in which the second half of an expression is balanced against the first with the parts reversed.

 "In the end, the true test is not the speeches a president delivers; it’s whether the president delivers